 We have fled here from every part of the nation, and like refugees elsewhere, we came not because it was so great here, but because it was so bad there.
-By the tens of thousands, we fled small towns where to be ourselves would be to endanger our jobs and any hope of decent life...
+By the tens of thousands, we fled small towns where to be ourselves would be to endanger our jobs and any hope of decent life. . . .
 And we have formed a ghetto out of self-protection.
 It is a ghetto rather than a free territory because it is still theirs.
-(Wittman [1969] 1972, 330)1

-In relatively new Canadian cities such as Vancouver, open space contains a mixture of landscape elements of both the city and the frontier.
+(Witt-12f6cd51 man [1969] 1972, 330) dac6bb8b35 tains a mixture of landscape elements of both the city and the frontier.
 Central Vancouver is exceptional in that a large area of forest and beaches, Stanley Park, dominates its central peninsula and has provided an alternative space to the adjacent areas of intensive urbanization (figure 9.1).
 Over the last century, this frontier, softened to a cusp of forested parkland and residential streetscapes, has functioned as a refuge for a range of marginalized social groups.
 Here, divergent processes of community formation, repression, resistance to patriarchy and homophobia, and institutionalization of human rights protections, to mention only a few social processes, have been played out, "naturalized," and normalized.